haperofi/asm_snake/README.md

 ![Snake game](https://github.com/haperofi/asm_snake/blob/main/snake_armasm_2.png)

 You move with wasd as directions and eat different bugs.
-As you progress, your snake grows in lenght, until you collide with a wall or yourself.
+As you progress, your snake grows in length, until you collide with a wall or yourself.

 Needs Ncurses library, get it using:
 ```